stikom-valley/food-app/README.md

 **Development Environment Preparation**

 1. Install [Flutter](https://docs.flutter.dev/get-started/install), we recommend installing Flutter with version 3 or higher.
+2. Install [Android Studio](https://developer.android.com/studio?hl=id) to get the SDK and to be able to use the emulator for running the App.
-2. Download the UI design on this [link](https://www.figma.com/file/3t50dDJpIiBs44tvMZop9r/Online-food-delivery-app-(With-vectors-of-illustrations)-(Community)?node-id=0%3A1).
+3. Download the UI design on this [link](https://www.figma.com/file/3t50dDJpIiBs44tvMZop9r/Online-food-delivery-app-(With-vectors-of-illustrations)-(Community)?node-id=0%3A1).
-3. Congrats!
+4. Congrats!
 You are ready to make a contribution.
-[How can I contribute?](https://github.com/stikom-valley/food-app/edit/master/README.md#how-can-i-contribute)
+[How can I contribute?](https://github.com/stikom-valley/food-app#how-can-i-contribute)

 ## Project structure